Paul C. Doherty: Biography

 Doherty was born in 1946 and spent his early years in Middlesbrough.
 After A-levels, he went to Ushaw College, Durham for three years to study for the Catholic priesthood, which he did not pursue.
 He attended Liverpool University where he gained a First Class Honours Degree in History and at Exeter College, Oxford, where he received a doctorate for his thesis on Edward II.
 Doherty is a historian who lectures for a number of organisations, particularly on historical mysteries.

-In 1981 he was appointed Headmaster at Trinity Catholic High School in Woodford Green and a role he continues to this day.
+In 1981 he was appointed Headmaster at Trinity Catholic High School in Woodford Green, but he retired in 2025.
+In 2003 he was appointed as Interim Headteacher of King Solomon High School, after Jo Shooter left.
 He was awarded an Order of the British Empire for his services to education in 2011.

 Literary career

-Doherty has published several series of historical mysteries set in the Middle Ages, Classical, Greek, Ancient Egyptian and other periods.
-He writes both fiction and non-fiction under his own name, both as P.C.
-Doherty and Paul C. Doherty, as well as under the pennames Anna Apostolou, Michael Clynes, Ann Dukthas, C. L. Grace, Paul Harding, and Vanessa Alexander.
+Doherty has published several series of historical mystery set in the Middle Ages, Classical, Greek, Ancient Egyptian and other periods.
+He writes both fiction and non-fiction under his own name, as well as under the pen-names Anna Apostolou, Michael Clynes, Ann Dukthas, C. L. Grace, Paul Harding, and Vanessa Alexander.

+According to his website, He has written 100 published books which have been printed in multiple languages and published around much of the world.
 His works include The Sorrowful Mysteries of Brother Athelstan, the Hugh Corbett medieval mysteries, and the Canterbury Tales of Mystery and Murder, which are listed below.
 As "Michael Clynes", Doherty wrote the Roger Shallot mysteries, set in the era of Henry VIII.
-He has written 100 published books which have been printed in multiple languages and published around much of the world.

 In a Doherty interview with Michael Shankland, the latter says of Doherty: "I admire how this writer can use the medium of a novel to demonstrate a deep knowledge of the complex working of early 14th-century diplomacy and espionage.
 Paul C. Doherty seems to be one of the few writers focusing on the Hundred Years' War who understands the importance of the relationship between England and Gascony during this era".

 A review of The Horus Killings at reviewingtheevidence.com opines that Doherty maintains a balance between historical description and the action of the plot on perfect pitch.
 "The mix is near perfect.
 The descriptive passages enhance the story, allowing the reader to vividly visualize an unfamiliar setting without detracting from the page-turning pace desirable in a light mystery."
-Harriet Klausner states in her review of this same book that "Ancient historical fiction/mystery readers, especially Egyptologists, will cherish this novel."
+Harriet Klausner states in her review of this same book that "Ancient historical fiction/ mystery readers, especially Egyptologists, will cherish this novel."